Old Donation: a Large Community

 that feels like a Small Family

 Our parish community comes from all over the country and the world.
 When we celebrate the Feast of the Pentecost, we read the gospel passage in as many languages as people know (mirroring the experience recorded in Acts 2).
-We often have 10-15 languages represented, a reflection of broad range of ethnic and national backgrounds from which we come.
-Our backgrounds include a full range of life and work experiences.
-We are blessed by artists and musicians in our midst, as well as military families, bankers, lawyers and every other vocation you can imagine.
+We often have 15+ languages represented, a reflection of broad range of ethnic and national backgrounds from which we come.
+We've had a full range of life and work experiences.
+We are blessed by artists and musicians in our midst, as well as military families, bankers, teachers, factory workers, lawyers, doctors and nurses and every other vocation you can imagine.

 Our staff and vestry, as well as lay spiritual leaders, practice the truth of Christ's command to welcome the stranger and love your neighbor.
 It is an easy group to enter.
 This is a healthy community where you can be yourself and use your own talents and gifts.
 Old Donation is the kind of church you can call your comfortable home, while still growing and being challenged to be more like Christ.